leoloveisme/happybeings/README.md

 *****************

-Should you have any questions and / or suggestions, feel free to contact me on my e-mail: lzh_lad[at]gmx.de
+Should you have any questions and / or suggestions, feel free to contact me on my e-mail: leoloveisme[at]gmail.com